roman-milk/roman-milk.github.io/teacher-is-mistaken.md

+===

-  ****** Teacher Is Mistaken Ch.
-10 ****** byStoryTeller07© Before she got much of a chance to examine it he pulled her out of the cubicle.
+Before she got much of a chance to examine it he pulled her out of the cubicle.
 "Come along, slave Cindy.
 Your master wants to look at you," Roger commanded.

   In a mirror she caught sight of herself.
 Perhaps this was why there was no mirror in the changing room; she had thought it strange.
 If she had seen herself she would have put up a fight before being dragged out.